-Hopefully this will help guide you to choose the perfect materials and ingredients to make the sensory bottle you really want!
+Hopefully, this will help guide you to choose the perfect materials and ingredients to make the sensory bottle you really want!
 They are wonderful tools to use at home or in the car, and in the classroom.
 Plus, they are a great addition to a preschool curriculum.

 The bottle is like your lens.
-It’s shape and clarity are important as well as the size and sturdiness.
+The shape and clarity are important as well as the size and sturdiness.

 Through time I’ve learned that smaller bottles are best for heavy sensory bottles and a bottle that works well for big kids isn’t always what is best for babies and toddlers.